-This kit is perfect for anyone looking to repair much-loved pieces from their collection or up-cycle a junk shop find.
+This kit is perfect for anyone looking to benefit from the healing, symbolic process of kintsugi or looking to repair much-loved pieces from their collection in a unique and beautiful way.
 Please note that this is for decorative use only and is not food safe.

-Once you've followed the step-by-step instructions, you'll be on your way to mastering this tricky but addictive and rewarding technique which changes your perspective on ceramics.
+Once you've followed the step-by-step instructions, you'll be on your way to mastering this tricky but addictive and rewarding technique that changes your perspective on ceramics.

 What's in the kit?